-The definition of a CTO role has so many variables there is no “typical” salary – even the averages pumped out by various sources have to be taken with a pinch of sale because different packages wrap up different levels of often hidden incentive.
+How long is a piece of string?
+The definition of a chief technology officer role has so many variables that there is no “typical” CTO salary.
+Even the averages pumped out by various sources have to be taken with a pinch of salt because different packages wrap up different levels of often hidden incentives.

-Then you have the difference between established company packages and the start up/early stage culture of graft today, jam tomorrow.
+The kinds of remuneration that affect the calculation of average base salary range from a straight salary to a mixture of salary and stock option/vested stake.
+Then you have the difference between established packages and the start-up/early-stage culture of graft today, jam tomorrow.

-From communication to critical thinking, delegation to decision making, your personal value in the market will be shaped by the impact you can have in an organisation and that will be defined by your leadership capabilities.
+From communication to critical thinking, delegation to decision-making, your personal value in the market will be shaped by the impact you can have in an organisation, and that will be defined by your leadership capabilities.